 Your dealership has a niche: there are things that distinguish you from the rest of the dealership world in the minds of your audience.
 Tap into these things every time you create a piece of content.
 Maybe you have a salesman who is particularly well-versed in a new technology– conduct an interview with him or her about it.
 Other pieces of content can be tailored to your audience and their community.
 By publishing things that relate to your neighborhood, you demonstrate your expertise not only in cars but also in your customers and their lives.
 Try to create a lasting impression on shoppers by being their go-to source of everything auto-related.

 It’s easy to be tempted to publish content just for the sake of having an active blog.
 There is no content writer in the world who hasn’t felt this way.
 A blog that doesn’t actually add value to a shopper’s life is unlikely to entice them, though.
 At least every other piece of content that you publish should contain advice and tips, that tell a reader or viewer something they didn’t know before, but are interested in.
-Try to make content as helpful as possible.
+Try to make the content as helpful as possible for your dealership’s clientele.
 After all, people will come back and reach out if they feel like they’re getting something out of their “relationship” with your dealership.
 The relationship may be built off of reading content, but it can be the start of something much bigger.

 The process of writing or creating a piece of content should always start in the same way: ask yourself, who is my audience and what are their problems?
 How can we help them solve these problems?
 Not only will the actually content of the piece be highly-tailored to your shoppers’ needs and interests, your tone will also be understanding and sympathetic.
 Think about what they need help with or are missing, and try to address it.
 Put yourself in their shoes to truly grasp their pain point, even if that is something as simple as not knowing about snow tires, and speak to them in their language.